Should You Choose Trade School or Apprenticeship?

 Apprenticeships: Earn While You Learn

-✅ Pros
+Pros

-• You get paid from day one (starting ~$15-$25/hr)
+• You get paid from day one, starting around $15 to $25 per hour.

-• Hands-on, real-world experience
+• Hands-on, real-world experience.

-• Low or no tuition costs
+• Low or no tuition costs.

-• Path to journeyman status and long-term career placement
+• Path to journeyman status and long-term career placement.

-❌ Cons
+Cons

-• Takes 3-5 years to complete
+• Takes 3 to 5 years to complete.

-• Schedules can be rigid and physically demanding
+• Schedules can be rigid and physically demanding.

-• Competitive entry in some regions/trades
+• Competitive entry in some regions and trades.

 “Registered apprenticeships are one of the most reliable pathways to stable, high-wage careers in the trades.” - U.S. DOL Apprenticeship Office